 Not being content with fancy weaving I also added a tablet woven trim.
 This is not entirely for show, the tablet weaving will also stabilise the edge of the hood.

 The wools used are detailed above.
 The tansy dyed Corriedale is used for the main weft and the outer warps, the black Gotland for the background, the madder orange dyed Corriedale for the dragons and the brown Romney/Alpaca for the fringe – it’s actually waste from the weaving.

 The dragon design is from 10th – 11th Century Tablet Weaving patterns by Emeluna Edizioni © Silvia Consolini 2018, a PDF booklet.
-It’s widely used but not from a period source to my knowledge, however it uses the period missing hole technique.
-In this technique only two of the holes in the card are filled which means the second colour sometimes peeps through as small dots.
+It’s widely used and based on a find from Dublin.
+It uses a missing hole technique for the pattern area where only two of the holes in the card are filled which means the second colour sometimes peeps through as small dots.
 I used normal four threaded cards on the edges for strength and the difference is palpable.

 It also uses a draft which normalises itself – by which I mean every forward turn is eventually matched by a backwards turn.
 Many period patterns seem to do this and its very useful as your warp ends never get so tightly twisted that they need undoing.
 Only the edge warps occasionally need to have their direction reversed and you can see these clearly as a bump on the edge.

 As with any weaving the completed items were warm washed and pressed before being sewn together.